lexis-project/monitoring-system-tests/README.md

 This repository contains a list of LEXIS testcases (collected from the individual LEXIS modules), and scripts to execute the tests specified in the list of testcases.
 Testcases are documented in the directory `docs`.
 Some testcases are implemented in scripts using Robot framework in directory `ddi-test`.

 # Acknowledgement
-This code repository is a result of the LEXIS project.
-The project has received funding from the European Union’s Horizo
+The project has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement 825532.

 # Subdirectory ddi-test